Guizzz/GuiverClient/README.md

-# guiver_client
+# Guiver Client

-A Ui client for Guiver project.
+A Flutter UI client for Guiver project.

 THIS IS IN WORK IN PROGRESS